Enterprise Vault remains the world’s leading on-premises email archive service.

 Enterprise Vault to Enterprise Vault (EV Archive Upgrade)

-Whether you want to upgrade, re-organize or merge your Enterprise Vault archives, moving anything more than a few hundred mailboxes can involve a very lengthy process which is prone to human error, involves interim export/imports steps and offers no auditing, error management or chain of custody assurances.
+Whether you want to upgrade, re-organise or merge your Enterprise Vault archives, moving anything more than a few hundred mailboxes can involve a very lengthy process which is prone to human error, involves interim export/imports steps and offers no auditing, error management or chain of custody assurances.

-Using Transvault, organizations can quickly and easily migrate their archived data direct from EV, including early versions (5, 6 & 7) as well as the now end-of-life version 8 – into the latest EV version.
+Using Transvault, organisations can quickly and easily migrate their archived data direct from EV, including early versions (5, 6 & 7) as well as the now end-of-life version 8 – into the latest EV version.